sc-ventures/cloudbreak-documentation/docs/gcp-launch.md

     <a href="../images/cb_cb-ui.png" target="_blank" title="click to enlarge"><img src="../images/cb_cb-ui.png" width="650" title="Cloudbreak web UI"></a>

-4. Log in to the Cloudbreak web UI using the credential that you configured in your `Profile` file when [launching Cloudbreak deployer](#launch-cloudbreak-deployer):
+4. Log in to the Cloudbreak web UI using the credential that you configured in your `Profile` file when [launching Cloudbreak deployer from an image](#launch-cloudbreak-deployer-from-an-image):

     * The username is the `UAA_DEFAULT_USER_EMAIL`
     * The password is the `UAA_DEFAULT_USER_PW`